“God often requires us to change while we are waiting.” ~WENDY POPE, Wait and See, 2016, p.114

 In order for him to do this, he must yield to the process of change, and wait so that he can take hold of the promise.

-- Struggle/Resistance: (Romans 5:1-5) Becoming a butterfly is a great and glorious result of change, but wings and legs unused and untried are useless.
-They are not strong enough to take to the promised sky.
-In order for the butterfly to survive in its new level of existence and promise it must have proven the strenght of its wings and legs.
-It is in teh struggle to be released from its cocoon that his legs adn wings develop the needed strenght for walking and flight.
+In order for the butterfly to survive in its new level of existence and promise it must have proven the strength of its wings and legs.
+It is in the struggle to be released from its cocoon that his legs and wings develop the needed strength for walking and flight.

 As children of God, destined for promised lands and beautiful inheritances, we must do more than ‘look the part’ for our new positions within the Kingdom.

-Had King David not waited in the pastures where no one saw him fighting against lions and bears, living under the likely mocking and christcism of his seven older brothers, while developing his devotion to God the Father, his capacity to lead and care for a multitude, and his skill as a marksman, he would have never had the faith to defeat Goliath or the trust in God’s faithfulness to keep him while he overcame the harrassment and threat of death that came from King Saul during the many years that followed.
+Had King David not waited in the pastures where no one saw him fighting against lions and bears, living under the likely mocking and criticism of his seven older brothers while developing his devotion to God the Father, his capacity to lead and care for a multitude, and his skill as a marksman, he would have never had the faith to defeat Goliath or the trust in God’s faithfulness to keep him while he overcame the harassment and threat of death that came from King Saul during the many years that followed.

-All of these things, the boundaries, the pressure, the struggles, were the very things that caused King David to change from shephard of sheep to the whole of Israel.
+All of these things, the boundaries, the pressure, the struggles, were the very things that caused King David to change from shepherd of sheep to the shepherding King of the whole of Israel.
 It was in the process that his ‘wings’ developed the tried and trusted faith and ability to fly!

-You and I are given the same opprotunity in our faith walk, to change in our wait to be ready for the promise.
+You and I are given the same opportunity in our faith-walk, to change in our wait to be ready for the promise.
 I pray that if you haven’t already, you would humble yourself under the loving hand of the Father, allow Him to guide you in your change and trust that at the right time your wings will have the strength to fly into your promise!